Honor killings in the United States: Amina and Sarah Said

 Amina and Sarah Said were the children of an Egyptian immigrant father Yaser Abdel Said and a United States-born mother, Patricia "Tissie" Said (née Owens).
-Both girls were born in Dallas, Texas, Amina on March 2, 1989, and Sarah on March 16, 1990.
+Both girls were born in Dallas, Texas: Amina on March 2, 1989, and Sarah on March 16, 1990.
 The girls were found shot to death in a taxi at the Omni Mandalay Hotel in Irving, Texas, on January 1, 2008.
-Both girls had left their home in Lewisville, Texas, earlier that evening, with their father.
-At 7:33 p.m. a call came into the Irving Police Department's 911 call center.
-The call was from Sarah Said.
-She had been shot nine times and told the operator, "My dad shot me and my sister.
+Both girls had left their home in Lewisville, Texas, earlier that evening with their father.
+At 7:33 p.m., a call came into the Irving Police Department's 911 call center.
+The call was from Sarah Said; she had been shot nine times and told the operator, "My dad shot me and my sister.
 I'm dying!"
-Their mother, Patricia Said, claims that both girls were killed for having non-Muslim boyfriends.
+Their mother, Patricia Said, claimed that both girls were killed for having non-Muslim boyfriends.
 Death threats had been made by Yaser against the girls.
 They ran away and were safe, but their mother brought them back.
-Yaser Abdel Said was an FBI Top Ten Fugitive until his capture in 2020, the FBI was offering a $100,000 reward for information leading to his arrest.

-Said has been featured on America's Most Wanted as well as on a Fox News special about honor killings in America; he was also on the FBI's Ten Most Wanted List.

-Yaser Abdel Said was captured at age 63 on August 26, 2020 after being on the run for more than a dozen years.
-Said was later convicted in 2022 of capital murder and sentenced to life in prison without the possibility of parole.
+Yaser Abdel Said was an FBI Ten Most Wanted Fugitive, and the FBI offered a $100,000 reward for information leading to his arrest.
+Said was featured on America's Most Wanted as well as on a Fox News special about honor killings in the United States.
+Said was captured at age 63 on August 26, 2020, after being on the run for more than a dozen years.
+Said was convicted in 2022 of capital murder and sentenced to life in prison without the possibility of parole.

 Sandeela Kanwal

-In July 2008, New York Post writer John P. Avlon claimed that the murder of 25-year-old Sandeela Kanwal—by her father, Chaudhry Rashid—was an "American Honor Killing."
-Rashid strangled Kanwal to death with a bungee cord after she tried to end her arranged marriage.
-Chaudhry Rashid was then sentenced to life in prison with the possibility of parole.
+On 6 July 2008, Sandeela Kanwal was murdered by her father, Chaudhry Rashid, in what was widely considered an honor killing.
+Kanwal's father attempted to justify the honor killing using a common patriarchal pretext.
+Jamie Tarbay of NPR News reported that when authorities arrived at the crime scene, her father was very nonchalant concerning his actions.

 Aasiya Zubair

-In February 2009, Muzzammil Hassan was arrested and charged with murdering his estranged wife Aasiya Zubair with a knife and sentenced to 25 years to life in prison.
+In February 2009, Muzzammil Hassan was arrested and charged with murdering his estranged wife Aasiya Zubair with a knife.
+He was sentenced to 25 years to life in prison.

-The Council on American-Islamic Relations and the Islamic Society of North America responded with an "Open Letter to Muslim Leaders", expressing shock and sadness at the murder, condemning domestic violence, and calling on imams and Muslim leaders to "provide support and help to protect the victims of domestic violence" and "to never second-guess a woman who comes to us indicating that she feels her life to be in danger."
+The Council on American-Islamic Relations and the Islamic Society of North America (ISNA) responded with an "Open Letter to Muslim Leaders", expressing shock and sadness at the murder, condemning domestic violence, and calling on imams and Muslim leaders to "provide support and help to protect the victims of domestic violence" and "to never second-guess a woman who comes to us indicating that she feels her life to be in danger."
 Imam Mohamed Hagmagid Ali, vice-president of ISNA, stated: "This is a wake up call to all of us, that violence against women is real and cannot be ignored.
 It must be addressed collectively by every member of our community."